 Communication is key.

-Appear ‘available’.
+interior designers need to appear ‘available’.
 Reply to your client’s email or missed calls within 12-18 hours or even within the hour if you can.
 If you can’t reply in detail, it’s better to send an email acknowledging theirs and letting them know that you’ll reply in more detail asap.
 The client needs to be reassured you’ll get on the case asap.

 Listen to your client.